Skrillmau5er/dPoll/frontend/README.md

 The dPoll frontend has 4 main pages:

-1. Home Page
+1. Home Page (`/`)
-2. Create Poll
+2. Create Poll (`/create`)
-3. View Polls
+3. View Polls (`/polls`)
-4. View & Vote on Poll
+4. View & Vote on Poll (`/poll/:pollAddress`)

 It uses metamask to authenticate you to allow you to create or vote on polls.
+You can either authenticate in the header before hand, or it will prompt you to do so when you are about to take an action that requires it.

 ## Run app